Manage Work Orders

 Back To Top

-Clicking this will open the default email client on your computer (such as Outlook or Thunderbird) with a blank email and the WO PDF automatically attached.
+A PDF of the Work Order can be emailed using the Gear icon.
+Selecting this option opens the default email client (such as Outlook or Thunderbird) with a new email draft, and the Work Order PDF is automatically attached.

 Back To Top